pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 If we query Enzyme for an element with attribute `[data-qa="today"]` it won't return anything because the span with date is not managed by React.
-It is created directly at the DOM level, so we need to be inspecting DOM in order to find it.
+It is created directly at the DOM level, so we need to be inspecting the DOM in order to find it.

 Fortunately, Enzyme's `mount` provides us with a way to pass an element